Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

-Matthew complimented the chef on how well her dishes complemented each other.
+Moira complimented the chef on how well her dishes complemented each other.

 In this example, the chef’s dishes are definitely not praising each other, unless this is a scene from a surrealist novel or a Disney movie—so we would use “complement” with an “e.”